-You can install some of the best open-source add-ons and customize the options to further enhance privacy protections.
+You can install some of the best open-source add-ons and customize the options to enhance privacy protections further.

 Brave is one of the best browsers available for Linux.
 It offers a clean user experience and resembles a bit like Chrome.

-Starting from its tracking protection, and aggressive tracker blocking out-of-the-box, Brave can be a solid option.
+From its tracking protection and aggressive tracker blocking out-of-the-box, Brave can be a solid option.